core-wg/comi/draft-ietf-core-comi.md

 Both the input and output containers are encoded in CBOR using the rules defined in
 {{Section 4.2.1 of -yang-cbor}}.

-The returned success response code is 2.05 Content.
+The returned success response code is 2.04 Changed.

 ~~~~